serre-lab/LeafLens/README.md

 ## Overview

-Leaf Lens is the companion platform to our study *Decoding Fossil Floras with Artificial Intelligence: An application to the Florissant Formation (2025)*.
+*Leaf Lens* is the companion platform to our study *Decoding Fossil Floras with Artificial Intelligence: An application to the Florissant Formation (2025)*.
-It investigates how deep neural networks learn and organize concepts for the classification of fossil and extant leaves across more than 150 families.
+It explores how deep neural networks learn and structure concepts when classifying fossil and modern leaves at the level of the angiosperm family.

-The site acts as a lens into the model’s representational space: abstract internal features are rendered as visual concepts, activation maps, and class-level structures.
-This allows both a critical examination of the model’s decision process and a new perspective on the relationship between morphology and taxonomy.
+The models are trained on the [Extant and Fossil Leaves dataset](https://phytokeys.pensoft.net/article/72350/list/9/) introduced by [Wilf et al.](https://www.geosc.psu.edu/directory/peter-wilf), a comprehensive, curated collection of cleared, x-rayed, and fossil leaf images spanning more than 150 angiosperm families.
+Using Explainable AI methods, *Leaf Lens* examines how internal representations—initially opaque feature spaces—crystallize into visual concepts, activation maps, and taxonomic structures that echo botanical organization.

 ## Goals